smlnj/smlnj-llvm-14/README.md

 * `build-llvm.sh` -- shell script for configuring and building the LLVM tools and libraries.

+* `cfgc` -- source code for a tool that compiles the SML/NJ CFG IR pickles to target code.
+This tool is used to debug the SML/NJ backend; it is not part of the code generation pipeline.

 * `cmake` -- LLVM's common CMake modules; see `cmake/README.rst` for details.

 * `src` -- the main LLVM source directory.